mportesdev/handpick/README.rst

 Suppressing errors
 ~~~~~~~~~~~~~~~~~~

-One important thing to note: when the predicate's underlying function raises
+The important thing to note is that when the predicate's underlying
-an exception, the exception is suppressed and instead the call to the predicate
+function raises an exception, the exception is suppressed and the predicate
 returns False.
 In other words, it is assumed that the object in question does
 not meet the picking criteria.
 For example: